annaludmir/ndd_gene_modules/README.md

 analysis_mode: "gsea"
 ```

-Make sure `column_conditions_for_gsea` matches the columns and targets you scored in step 1.
+Make sure `column_conditions_for_gsea` matches the columns and targets scored in step 1.
 The enrichment step looks for files in:

 ```text
 <ges_results_folder>/data/ges_spec_<column>_<condition>.csv